LCMS Deaconess Biographies Project

 CURRENT PROGRESS

 Project Director Cheryl D. Naumann announced the beginning of Phase One on June 4, 2009 and launched the Project website on March 1, 2010.
-Phase Two began on March 4, 2010 and is expected to take a full three years.
+Phase Two began on March 4, 2010 and is expected to take the full six and a half years.

 PHASE ONE PHOTO GALLERY